-This local museum in the Tiroler Oberland area is situated in a lovely farmhouse from the 14th century.
+The Local Museum Pfunds in the Tiroler Oberland area is situated in a lovely farmhouse from the 14th century

-The Local Museum Pfunds in the Tiroler Oberland area gives an interesting insight into the rural work and living culture of former times.
-It shows rural tools and objects in a very special ambience.
-On the way to the parish church of Pfunds, in the quarter of Dorf, you pass a beautiful farmhouse from the 14th century.

-The farmhouse, where the museum is located, has also a Nolpenstadel, a sacred space and a collection of arms.
+The Local Museum Pfunds (Heimatmuseum Pfunds) in the quarter of Dorf in Pfunds gives an interesting insight into the rural work and living culture of former times.
+It shows rural tools and objects in a very special ambience: The beautiful farmhouse from the 14th century, where the museum is located, has also a Nolpenstadel barn, a sacred space and a collection of arms.

 The installations like oven, stove, chimney and smoke flues are original and still fully functional.
-In the last 100 years no structural changes have been made, the house was inhabited until 1980.
-Today it shows the rural home with smoke room, larder room, parlour, bedroom and cellar.
-All in all the habitation gives the impression, that the owners will come back soon…
+In the last 100 years no changes have been made, the house was inhabited until 1980.
+Today it shows the rural home with smoke room, larder room, parlour, bedroom and cellar - all in all the habitation gives the impression, that the owners will come back soon.

-Also three show rooms can be found in the local museum.
-One room is dedicated to ore and its extraction because in the municipal area of Pfunds-Tösens ore was mined until 1925.
-Another topic are the Tyrolean struggles for freedom in 1809, where Franz Michael Senn, last judge of Pfunds, played an important part.
-In addition there are uniforms and documents, ancient toys, door locks and fittings as well as religious art objects exhibited.
-The local museum was awarded with the “Museum Award of Tyrol” in 2002!
+Also three show rooms are included: One room is dedicated to ore and its extraction - it was mined in this area until 1925.
+Another topic are the Tyrolean freedom fights in 1809, where Franz Michael Senn, last judge of Pfunds, played an important part.
+In addition there are uniforms, ancient toys and religious art.
+The museum was awarded with the Tyrolean Museum Award.

 The museum stays open from May to mid-October, season start 2024 at the end of May.